 Counseling

-The Young Women’s Resource Center provides access to Mental Health Counselors for one-on-one or group sessions to participants.
+The Young Women’s Resource Center provides access to Mental Health Counseling for one-on-one or group sessions to participants.
 Sessions may also include their partner and/or family in sessions.
-Counseling sessions are a place to experience supportive and safe spaces to discuss any issues participants are dealing with in their lives or any topic they choose.
+Counseling sessions provide supportive and safe spaces to discuss any issues participants are dealing with in their lives or any topic they choose.
 These free, voluntary and confidential services give participants a safe place to talk about whatever they are going through, to be listened to and be accepted for who they are.

-Marcia Bradley is our Art Therapist and specializes in creative counseling techniques.
-She provides voluntary and confidential counseling services for our girls and young women in schools and at the YWRC.
-Pronouns: She/Her/Hers
+Marica is an Art Therapist and specializes in creative counseling techniques.
+She provides voluntary and confidential counseling services for girls and young women in schools and at the YWRC.

 Topics covered